Disappearance Of Etan Patz Update: Convicted Killer To Be Sentenced In Infamous 1979 Missing Child Case

 Fishbein stated that his client’s confession is “unreliable and uncorroborated.
 This is just another layer of the issues that will be presented on appeal.
 We believe Pedro Hernandez never received a fair trial.”

-The judge rejected the attorney’s motion saying, “Given the fact the jury was aware of a prior trial, the most they might have learned from a court officer, or some other source, was that former jurors were present in the audience during the trial, at times sitting with or near the deceased family.
+The judge rejected the attorney’s motion, saying, “Given the fact the jury was aware of a prior trial, the most they might have learned from a court officer, or some other source, was that former jurors were present in the audience during the trial, at times sitting with or near the deceased family.
 Without more, this fact alone is insufficient to set aside the verdict.”

 In court today.
 Sentencing day for #Pedrohernandez.
 Back in February he was found guilty of kidnapping & murdering #EtanPatz @fox5ny pic.twitter.com/NMGUX3KkWY